Tatsuhisa Suzuki

 Tatsuhisa Suzuki (鈴木 達央, Suzuki Tatsuhisa) is a Japanese voice actor and singer.
-He is affiliated with I'm Enterprise and Lantis.
-He is the former lead vocalist of Oldcodex, in which he performed under his stage name Ta_2.
+As the former lead vocalist of Oldcodex, he used his stage name Ta_2.

-Personal Life
+Biography

-Shūkan Bunshun reported that Suzuki was engaged to LiSA in May 2019.
-In January 2020, the two publicly revealed their relationship and announced they had married.
+Shūkan Bunshun reported that Suzuki was engaged to Lisa in May 2019.
+In January 2020, they announced their marriage.
+On April 25, 2023, they announced the birth of their first child on Instagram.

-On August 4, 2021, Suzuki went on hiatus due to poor health issues, following a report published on July 30 by Shūkan Bunshun alleging that he was involved in an extramarital affair with a female work associate.
-The same report also alleged that Suzuki had possibly violated non-disclosure agreements during the affair regarding music he and Oldcodex had been working on for other anime series.
-On August 30, 2021, Suzuki released a statement apologizing for his "careless behavior."
-As a result of the hiatus, he withdrew from Ultraman.
-He was also recast in Kikai Sentai Zenkaiger, the CD bonuses of the game adaptation of My Next Life as a Villainess: All Routes Lead to Doom!, Pokémon Journeys: The Series, Alchemy Stars, The Misfit of Demon King Academy and Tokyo Revengers.
-However, Kyoto Animation confirmed that they were not replacing him in Free!.
+On August 4, 2021, Suzuki went on hiatus due to poor health, following a report published on July 30 by Shūkan Bunshun alleging that he had an extramarital affair with a female co-worker.
+Suzuki had violated a non-disclosure agreement during the affair regarding music he and Oldcodex had been working on for other anime series.
+On August 30, 2021, Suzuki released a statement apologizing for careless behavior.
+Suzuki withdrew from Ultraman.
+He was also recast in Kikai Sentai Zenkaiger, the CD bonuses for the game adaptation of My Next Life as a Villainess: All Routes Lead to Doom!, Pokémon Journeys: The Series, Alchemy Stars, The Misfit of Demon King Academy, and Tokyo Revengers.
+However, Kyoto Animation confirmed that they did not replace him in Free!.

+On October 31, 2023, Suzuki announced on Twitter that he had left I'm Enterprise and is working freelance.